Work at the Museum this summer!

 • Interest in and/or experience in collections management.

-• Computer literacy with Microsoft Suites, DropBox, Canva and various social media platforms.
+• Computer literacy with Microsoft Suites, Dropbox, Canva and various social media platforms.

 • Excellent interpersonal and communication skills.